veraleitaodev/getGoals/README.md

 ---

 ##  Credits

-- RegEx code to validate email address obtained from https://stackoverflow.com/questions/17464404/html5-pattern-attribute-not-matching-for-emailusergmail-com
-- upload image file section in new-goal.html - code obtained from https://codepen.io/opznhaarlems/pen/mKymJy and adapted to this Project
+-   I had great help from my mentor Rohit Sharma.
+-   I have written the code for the project with inspiration in the materials learnt at code institute and the use of libraries such as Materialize, as mentioned in this document.
+-   Cloning information sourced from https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository;
-- information in smart.html obtained from https://www.ucop.edu/local-human-resources/_files/performance-appraisal/How%20to%20write%20SMART%20Goals%20v2.pdf
+-   Information in smart.html obtained from https://www.ucop.edu/local-human-resources/_files/performance-appraisal/How%20to%20write%20SMART%20Goals%20v2.pdf;
-- code obtained from  https://stackoverflow.com/questions/553402/how-to-fadeout-remove-a-div-in-jquery to fade out and hide flash message
+-   Code obtained from  https://stackoverflow.com/questions/553402/how-to-fadeout-remove-a-div-in-jquery to fade out and hide flash message;